-Cilbir is a delicious Turkish breakfast made with poached eggs and a flavorful yogurt sauce.
-These Turkish poached eggs are a great option for brunch option.
+Cilbir is a delicious Turkish breakfast made with poached eggs and a flavorful yogurt sauce, ideal for a hearty brunch.

-I love having eggs for breakfast and it’s amazing how versatile they are especially in Mediterranean and Middle Eastern cuisines.
-From Italian baked eggs to yeralma yumurta and Persian spinach and eggs, we love having flavorful egg dishes for breakfast and brunch!
+I love having eggs for breakfast and it's amazing how versatile they are, especially in Mediterranean and Middle Eastern cuisines.
+From Italian baked eggs to yeralma yumurta (potatoes and eggs) and Persian spinach and eggs, we love having flavorful egg dishes for breakfast and brunch!
+This Turkish poached eggs recipe called cilbir is another favorite Mediterranean breakfast I hope you'll enjoy!

 What is Cilbir?

-Cilbir (pronounced Chilbir) is a traditional Turkish breakfast that’s made with poached eggs and a delicious yogurt sauce.
-This tasty egg dish is topped with a spicy butter concoction and is perfect with a slice of crusty bread.
-Cilbir is a common Turkish recipe that is made in almost every region of Turkey.
+Cilbir (pronounced Chilbir) is a traditional Turkish breakfast that's made with poached eggs and a delicious garlicky yogurt sauce.
+It is topped with a spicy butter and pul biber (similar to Aleppo pepper) concoction and pairs well with a slice of crusty bread.
+Just like menemen, it can be found in nearly all regions of Turkey.

-- This easy Mediterranean breakfast was an award winner at the American Dairy Association tour in October 2018.
+- My recipe was an award winner in a cooking competition sponsored by the American Dairy Association in October 2018.
+Seriously!

-I went on a very fun and educational tour with the American Dairy Association in October which I documented on my IG stories.
+I went on a very fun and educational tour with the American Dairy Association in October 2018, which I documented on my Instagram Stories.
 We visited several dairy farms and learned a lot about dairy and its products.
-So much work goes into each bottle of milk or container of yogurt we use on a daily basis and it was great to see all of it.
+At the end of the tour, we stopped at a cooking school in upstate New York where I made this recipe and took home the trophy for "Best Use of Yogurt"!

-This simple Turkish eggs recipe calls for just a few ingredients:
+This simple recipe only requires a few ingredients:

 - Salt and pepper

-Making poached eggs is considered quite an art in the culinary world.
-It’s probably one of the first things to learn when you start cooking.
-Poaching eggs is a basic skill that might look intimidating but, honestly, it’s pretty simple and easy if you follow a few steps:
+Poaching eggs is a basic skill that might look intimidating at first.
+Trust me, it's pretty simple if you follow a few easy steps:

 - Break the eggs in separated small bowls.

-- Put the eggs into the simmering water and with a spoon, help the whites to come together with the eggs.
-It’s okay if some parts of the whites separate.
+- Put the eggs into the simmering water and, using a spoon, help the whites merge together with the eggs.
+It's okay if some parts of the whites separate.

 - Cook for three minutes and take the eggs out using a slotted spoon and place them on a kitchen paper towel to dry.

-There are other methods for making poached eggs like stirring the water to make a whirl before adding the eggs.
+There are other methods for making poached eggs like stirring the water like a whirlpool before adding the eggs.
 I simply cook the eggs in the simmering water and use a spoon to bring the whites together.
-It’s important not to over crowd the pot or the pan, so poach one or two eggs at a time.
+It's important not to overcrowd the pot or pan, so poach one or two eggs at a time.

-Once the eggs are poached and are cooling, make the yogurt sauce by mixing the yogurt with chopped fresh or dried dill and minced garlic.
+Once the eggs are poached and start to cool, make the yogurt sauce by mixing the yogurt with chopped fresh or dried dill and minced garlic.
 Season with salt and pepper and spread it in a shallow bowl or a plate.

-Melt butter in a small sauce pan and add Aleppo pepper to it.
+Melt the butter in a small sauce pan and add the pul biber to it.
 Lower the heat and stir slowly until the butter has become dark orange.
-Place the poached eggs on the yogurt sauce and top with the sauce.
+Place the poached eggs on the yogurt sauce and top with the melted butter.

 You can definitely make the garlic yogurt sauce ahead of time and refrigerate until you're ready to use it.
 It's best to poach the eggs right before serving and make the spicy butter fresh as well.